-When children start to see the value in playing with others, but test their boundaries.
-They don’t ignoring their own interests, with a mild attempt to control who can & can’t be in the group.
-They’re involved with what the others are doing – all play the same games, talk about what they’re doing, borrow & lend play things, follow each other with trains or wagons…. without assigning tasks & materials, or choosing a goal.
+This is when children start to see the value in playing with others, but test their boundaries.
+They don’t ignore their own interests, with a mild attempt to control who can & can’t be in the group.
+They’re involved with what others are doing – all play the same games, talk about what they’re doing, borrow & lend play things, follow each other with trains or wagons…. without assigning tasks & materials, or choosing a goal.
 They may alternate playing with others & then on their own

 SKILLS which help build friendships:

 • Cooperation (if we work together we can make our city even better!)

 • Language development (what to say to get their messages across)

 • Problem solving (how can we make this city bigger?)